petercai/notes/Kubernetes/minikube/Minikube.md

 minikube addons list
 ```

-This command will display a list of all available addons and their current status (enabled or disabled) in your Minikube setup [[1]](https://www.howtogeek.com/255807/how-to-view-a-list-of-extensions-installed-in-all-your-browsers/).
+This command will display a list of all available addons and their current status (enabled or disabled) in your Minikube setup [[IB from chatgpt]](https://www.howtogeek.com/255807/how-to-view-a-list-of-extensions-installed-in-all-your-browsers/).

 Is there anything else you'd like to know about managing addons in Minikube?